sunnybhambhani/todayslearning/helm_dashboard.md

 How this helps:
 1. It gives a UI to see what all helm charts are installed.
 2. Helps to see its revision history.
-3. Graphically browse all the resources which were a part of helm chart.
+4. Graphically browse all the resources which were a part of helm chart.
-4. It automatically uses KUBECONFIG, so we need to not do any extra efforts.
+5. It automatically uses KUBECONFIG, so we need to not do any extra efforts.
+6. You can see what all helm repositories you have, add the repo from the UI itself.
+7. See what all charts are a part of a repository.
+8. Install the chart from the UI itself.
+9. You can see the k8s manifest outcome on the UI itself and cross check before installing the chart.
+10. Add user-defined values.

 Its installation is relatively simple,